Components

 Last updated

-show how the Keyless Web SDK, which runs within your web app on the user’s browser, interacts with your application server and with the Keyless network.
+The diagrams below show how the Keyless Web SDK, which runs within your web app on the user’s browser, interacts with your application server and with the Keyless network.

 In this context headless means that the enrollment happens on the client-side without any UI component, and it is therefore pure Javascript.

-, your web app initializes a KeylessEnroll class and establishes a connection to the Keyless Authentication Service, then:
+During enrollment, your web app initializes a KeylessEnroll class and establishes a connection to the Keyless Authentication Service, then:

 The wait will continue in a loop until either of: